GoogleCloudPlatform/functions-framework-dotnet/README.md

 for more information about this package.

 > **Note:**
-> Google Cloud Functions support for events predates the CNCF Cloud
+> Google Cloud Run functions support for events predates the CNCF Cloud
 > Events initiative.
 The types in the `Google.Cloud.Functions.Framework.GcfEvents`
 > namespace provide payloads for these events.
 The Functions Framework
-> converts the Google Cloud Functions representation into a CloudEvent
+> converts the Google Cloud Run functions representation into a CloudEvent
 > representation transparently, so as a developer you only need to
 > handle CloudEvents.